 \tablehere{2}

-When designing the simulation, we decide the number of repetitions $S=1,000$ with an empirical method suggested by \citet{Morris2019simulation}.
-Specifically, we performed a pilot study and noticed that the standard errors of all coefficients were less than $0.15$ except for the initial status of the TVC and the longitudinal outcome, which requires at least $900$ repetitions to keep the Monte Carlo standard error of the bias less than $0.15$\footnote{Bias is the most important performance metric in a simulation study, and the equation of its Monte Carlo standard error is $\text{Monte Carlo SE(Bias)}=\sqrt{Var(\hat{\theta})/S}$ \citep{Morris2019simulation}.}.
+When designing the simulation, we decided on the number of repetitions $S=1,000$ using an empirical method suggested by \citet{Morris2019simulation}.
+Specifically, we performed a pilot study and observed that the standard errors of all coefficients were less than $0.15$, except for the initial status of the TVC and the longitudinal outcome, which requires at least $900$ repetitions to keep the Monte Carlo standard error of the bias less than $0.15$\footnote{Bias is the most important performance metric in a simulation study, and the equation of its Monte Carlo standard error is $\text{Monte Carlo SE(Bias)}=\sqrt{Var(\hat{\theta})/S}$ \citep{Morris2019simulation}.}.
 We then proceeded with the simulation with $1,000$ replications for more conservative consideration.